patryk-gpl/jumpstart-macos/README.md

 # Introduction

-This repository contain an automated procedure to jumpstart installation and configuration of my Mac OS.
+This repository contain an automated procedure to jump-start installation and configuration of Mac OS.
+The procedure assume Ansible is going to be used to keep configuration in sync.

 ## Important